mrchetan/FlutterFullExtensionPack/README.md

 VS Code extension pack help to create a your Flutter app using Dart code.

+You not need to install all extensions one by one just this extension pack for Flutter development.

 This Extension combination of 2 Extensions [THCBin Flutter Extension Pack](https://marketplace.visualstudio.com/items?itemName=techthatmatters.02thcbin-flutter), [THCBin Recommended Extension Pack](https://marketplace.visualstudio.com/items?itemName=techthatmatters.00thcbin-recommended)

 ## Included